 Don’t feel sorry for your dog.
 He’s got a good life.
 You’re giving him love, attention, exercise, good food and a nice place to live.
 All you’re asking in return is that he sometimes hang out in his crate alone so you can have a life and get some sleep!

-On the other end of the spectrum are the people who are TICKED OFF at Fido and ready to wring his neck.
+On the other end of the spectrum are the people who are TICKED OFF at their dog and ready to wring his neck.
 This isn’t good, either, since you’ll tend to overcorrect him, correct out of anger, and hold a grudge.
 None of these things are going to help.

 Remember, even though your dog is being a bit of a brat, he doesn’t know any better.
 He’s learning something new that may not be entirely pleasant for him, and he’s doing what comes naturally to try to get the heck out of that crate.
 Even though correction may need to be part of your training program, you want to be in the frame of mind of educating your puppy rather than punishing him.
 This will allow you to correct with appropriate timing and intensity, something you can only do when you’re clearheaded and not seething with anger.